Online Student Resources

 To be a successful online learner, it’s important for you to be comfortable using your computer and working on the Internet.
 We’ve provided a list of tasks you should be comfortable with.
 If the majority of the skills below are unfamiliar, consider a computing skills class to prepare you for an online course.
 Many libraries and computer stores offer such classes.

-• Online learning students need to have access to a computer with an Internet connection.
+• Online learning students need to have access to a computer with an Internet connection and a webcam.

 • Although you may be able to access these resources on campus, at work, or through other means, we strongly recommend having your own computer and resources.